fluencelabs/examples/aqua-examples/near-integration/README.md

 }
 ```

 In the output above listed the called function (`account_state`) with its arguments as well as the relay used for the call.
 So, you can observe the context of the function call.
 And there's a result of the call, of course.
-In our case it displays [the basic information](https://docs.near.org/tools/near-api-js/account#state) for our Near account.
+In our case it displays [the basic information](https://docs.near.org/tools/near-api-js/account#state) for our Near account described in [AccountView Interface](https://near.github.io/near-api-js/interfaces/providers_provider.accountview.html).

 Similarly, we can call our `send_money` service with Aqua: